Mahō no Mako-chan: Main characters

-The 15-year-old daughter of the Dragon King who yearns for the human world.
-Mako becomes human so she can be with the man she rescued from a shipwreck.
-She is adopted by an old man named Urashima and attends Karatachi Academy.
-Mako's parents gift her with a magical pendant called the "Life of a Mermaid."
+Maco is the 15-year-old daughter of the Dragon King who yearns for the human world.
+After becoming a human, she is adopted by an old man named Urashima and attends Karatachi Academy in Yokohama.
+Maco's parents give her a magical pendant called the "Life of a Mermaid".
+She wants to find Akira.

+The Italian dub changes her name to "Ginny Masten".